AlbertoRodriguezSanz/SPI-Master-Transfer-Only-Test/README.md

 - VDD
 - VSS

-The microcontrollers are connected through two MCP2561 CAN transceivers.
-For such short distances, the use of termination resistors is not required.
-The two connectors represent the PICKIT4 pins required for programming each of the two microcontrollers.
+In the schematic of the breadboard the two connectors represent the PICKIT4 pins required for programming each of the two microcontrollers.

 ![protoboard_schematic](https://github.com/AlbertoRodriguezSanz/CAN-Bus-Test/assets/95371514/cc8b1035-44ea-4e5a-bbfc-5b08e4b7b556)

+## Device configuration

+- Configuration bits (CONFIG1-5H/L registers)
+  - Oscillator source at power-up: High frequency internall oscillator with no clock division applied
+  - Master Clear and Low Voltage Programming: MCLR and LVP are enabled, making the MCLR pin work for as a master clear for programming.
+  - Brown-out Reset: Disabled, device will not reset when voltage drops under a certain threshold.
+  - Watchdog Timer: Disabled, the Windowed Watchdog Timer will not be enabled for this test, to check for timing inaccuracies while executing instructions.
+- Clock Manager (OSCCON1 and OSCFRQ registers)
+  -   Clock Frequency: 16MHz, proceeding from a 64MHz base High-Frequency Oscillator Clock
+- Pin Manager:
+  -  LED pin -> RC2 (output)
+  -  Slave Select -> RA5 (output)
+  -  SPI clock -> RC3 (output)
+  -  SPI Data Out (SDO) -> RC5 (output)
+  -  SPI Data In (SDI) -> RC4 (input)

+## SPI module configuration

+Unlike previous tests the SPI module is not implemented through the Foundation Service Libraries (FSL) integrated in the MCC.
+The specifics for each microcontroller are described on the respective README files.

 ## Requirements

 Install MPLAB X IDE tool for Windows, Linux or MAC from the following link ([download link](https://www.microchip.com/en-us/tools-resources/develop/mplab-x-ide#tabs)).

-## How to download the firmware to the PIC
+## Operation

 Once MPLAB is opened, load the project through *File > Open Project* and then select the file `FSL_SPI_MASTER.mc3`.
 This will open the work environment, where `main.c` is the code file that will be compiled into the PIC.
 The project properties are accessed through *Production > Set Project Configuration > Customize...*, where the PICkit4 needs to be selected in the *Connected Hardware Tool* menu.